 vertex count per instance, instance count, start vertex location, start instance location.

-This very much maps to Direct3D11 DrawInstancedIndirect / OpenGL ES 3.1 glDrawArraysIndirect function (on OpenGL ES 3.1 the last argument is reserved and therefore not used).
+This very much maps to Direct3D11 DrawInstancedIndirect and equivalent functions on other graphics APIs.
+On OpenGL versions before 4.2 and all OpenGL ES versions that support indirect draw, the last argument is reserved and therefore must be zero.

 In the vertex shader, you'd typically use SV_VertexID and SV_InstanceID input variables to fetch data from some buffers.

 Did you find this page useful?
 Please give it a rating: